nekeal/platonic-io/CONTRIBUTING.md

     $ git push --tags

-Travis will then deploy to PyPI if tests pass.
+Github actions will then deploy to PyPI if tests pass.